silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 <img src="../images/wordpress_infrastructure.png" alt="Infrastructure and app components to deploy WordPress on {{site.data.keyword.Bluemix_notm}} with Terraform and Ansible" width="800" style="width: 800px; border-style: none"/>

-For the WordPress sample app, the Ansible playbooks package implements a single site deployment of multiple Apache web servers with a single Mariadb database host that run on {{site.data.keyword.Bluemix_notm}} virtual servers.
-The private IP addresses of the Apache web servers are added to the {{site.data.keyword.Bluemix_notm}} Load Balancer (CLB) that serves as the public endpoint for your WordPress deployment.
+For the WordPress sample app, the Ansible playbooks package implements a single site deployment of multiple Apache web servers with a single MariaDB database host that run on {{site.data.keyword.Bluemix_notm}} virtual servers.
+The private IP addresses of the Apache web servers are added to the {{site.data.keyword.Bluemix_notm}} Load Balancer that serves as the public endpoint for your WordPress deployment.

 Terraform infrastructure components are provisioned by using Terraform configuration files whereas Ansible uses playbooks to automate the deployment of software components.